decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 Everybody has something to hide from somebody. you just need to look hard enough. [^22]

-By stating "I've got nothing to hide" you're totally OK with the government infringing rights of millions of people [^21]
+By stating: "I've got nothing to hide" you're totally OK with the government infringing rights of millions of people [^21]

 Which means also that you don't really care what happens, as long as it doesn't happen to you. [^23]

-For most people the trade-off of privacy vs security makes totally sense.
+For most people the trade-off of privacy vs security makes total sense.
 "If by collecting information about people, our nation is made secure and ready for terrorist attacks, it's totally fine by me" [^24]

-This is why the arguments against "nothing to hide" is very difficult to get across, since the protection against terrorist attacks outweighs whatever minimal or moderate privacy interests someone might have. [^25]
+This is why the argument against "nothing to hide" is very difficult to get across, since the protection against terrorist attacks outweighs whatever basic or moderate privacy interests someone might have. [^25]

 # Conceptualizing privacy